Post-1949 Communications and Transportation

 The Smallwood government's policy of electrification greatly facilitated advances in broadcasting during the early decades of Confederation.
 When Newfoundland and Labrador joined Canada in 1949, approximately half of the province's population had electricity; by 1972, almost no one was without it.
 As electricity became more widespread, so too did radios and television sets.

 In 1949, the Canadian Broadcasting Corporation (CBC) absorbed the Broadcasting Corporation of Newfoundland, modernized its facilities, and added more Canadian content to its programming.
 Commercial radio also thrived and a wide range of AM and FM stations began broadcasting.
 These often followed North American models and exposed many Newfoundlanders and Labradorians to Canadian and American forms of entertainment, including western music, quiz shows, and commercials.

 The province's first television station, CJON (NTV), went on the air in September 1955 to broadcast local content as well as programming from outside the province.
 CBC opened its first Newfoundland and Labrador television studio at Corner Brook in 1959, followed by a second at St. John's in 1964.
 Two years later, the province's people were able to watch colour television for the first time.
-Construction of a microwave network across the island in 1977 and Labrador in 1983 allowed the province to import cable channels from other countries, and both ABC and NBC were broadcasting in the province by 1981.
-Today, satellite and digital technology allow local viewers to import hundreds of television channels from around the world.
+Construction of a microwave network across the island in 1977 and in Labrador in 1983 allowed the province to import cable channels from other countries, and both ABC and NBC were broadcasting in the province by 1981.
+In the years that followed, satellite and digital technology allowed local viewers to import hundreds of television channels from around the world.

 The advent of the Internet in the mid-1990s revolutionized the way people all over the world communicate, collaborate, and do business with one another.
 Almost unheard of before 1994, the Internet is now an essential part of Newfoundland and Labrador's economy and society, much as telephones, roads, and electricity are.